rajangdavis/osvc_node/README.md

 ```

-## OSCNodeQueryResults example
+## OSCNode.QueryResults example

 This is for running one ROQL query.
 Whatever is allowed by the REST API (limits and sorting) is allowed with this library.

-OSCNodeQueryResults only has one function: 'query', which takes an OSCNodeClient object and string query (example below).
+OSCNode.QueryResults only has one function: 'query', which takes an OSCNode.Client object and string query (example below).

 ```node
 const OSCNode = require('osc_node');